joachimdalen/joachimdalen/README.md

 Hi, I'm Joachim!
 Nice of you to stop by.
 Let me tell you a little bit about me and what I do.

 I'm a Software and Infrastructure Engineer specializing in Azure, Azure DevOps and .NET.
-I also enjo the challenges that comes with desiging software and infrastructure architecture.
+I also enjoy the challenges that comes with desiging software and infrastructure architecture.

 ## Projects